 Introduced in 2015 to assess language arts literacy and math competency of 3rd through 11th graders.
-The language arts portion consists of reading passages, multiple-choice items, open-ended items and writing tasks and is given over two days.
-The math section consists of multiple-choice and open-ended items that may be answered with the use of a calculator and multiple-choice items that must be answered without use of a calculator.
-There will be five performance levels which is an increase from the NJASK three levels.
+The language arts portion consists of reading passages, multiple-choice items, open-ended items, and writing tasks and is given over two days.
+The math section consists of multiple-choice and open-ended items that may be answered with the use of a calculator and multiple-choice items that must be answered without the use of a calculator.
+There will be five performance levels which are an increase from the NJASK three levels.
 Under NCLB, federal education officials are using the results of these tests to determine whether a school has achieved Adequate Yearly Progress, the benchmark crated to hold local educators responsible for demonstrating student progress under threat of losing federal funding.

-GRADES 4 and 8
+GRADES 4 AND 8

 New Jersey Assessment of Skills and Knowledge (NJ ASK) Science